 - To start your appeal, you, your doctor or other prescriber, or your representative must contact us. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
-You may also ask for an appeal by calling us at 1-855-898-1480 (TTY: 711), 24 hours a day, seven days a week.
-On weekends and on state or federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free. - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to
+You may also ask for an appeal by calling us at 1-855-898-1480. - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
+If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
+For example, good reasons for missing the deadline would be if you have a serious illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal.